Akron Children's Logo

 Oral thrush, a very common infection in infants that causes irritation in and around the baby's mouth, often goes away on its own without medical treatment.

 Paronychia is an infection of the skin around a fingernail or toenail.
-Most of the time, it's not serious and can be treated at home.
-Learn what causes it, what to do, and how to prevent it.
+Learn how to prevent, diagnose, and treat paronychia here.

 • Pilonidal Cyst